spine-tools/SpineOpt.jl/README.md

 ### Upgrading

-In the Julia REPL, run
+In the julia REPL, run

 ```julia
 Pkg.checkout("SpineModel")
 ```

 This will upgrade `SpineModel.jl` to its most recent version.
 Alternatively, to upgrade to the most recent **development** version, run

 ```julia
 Pkg.checkout("SpineModel", "dev")
 ```